 Remember our good old friend the POBS Table?
 Well, we have a new friend in town that is introducing itself to our database in the form of the RISKTYPE table.
 We have discovered numerous clients are importing XER files to their database that include a large number of Risk Categories, sometimes tens of thousands of them.
 No one knows where they originated, but they are multiplying and wreaking havoc.

 The problem comes when an export file is created with unwanted Risk Types and imported into another database, creating more values in the destination database.
 The destination database then could share their large number of Risk Types to another database.
 Each time, the RISKTYPE table is passed along, it grows, spreading and infecting more and more databases.

+But is this really a big deal?
+Yes, it is!
+There are typically two issues with the Risk Categories: 1.
+1. The table contains circular references which cause P6 to crash 2.
+Gibberish characters appear in huge numbers of Risk Categories and the client has no idea where they came from.
 The cause of the circular reference, according to the Primavera Knowledge base, occurs when a parent risk_type_id in the RISKTYPE table references a parent_risk_type_id of child Risk_type_id causing a circular reference to itself.
-When Risk Categories are created each risk category can have an associated child risk (parent/child hierarchy)
+When Risk Categories are created each risk category can have an associated child risk (parent/child hierarchy).
+For Example:

 In the database, in the RISKTYPE table, each record has a risk_type_id and parent_risk_type_id where the risk_type_id is a primary key and the parent_risk_type_id is the risk_type_id of the immediate parent.
 If the parent risk_type_id references a parent_risk_type_id of it's child risk_type_id then this will cause a circular reference to itself and an error will result.